Stefan Czimek

 under the supervision of Jérémie Szeftel.

-I am a co-organizer of the Leipzig General Relativity seminar, member of the Leipzig Center for Mathematical Physics, and scientific member of the International Max Planck Research School "Mathematics in the Sciences".
+I am a co-organizer of the General Relativity & PDE seminar, member of the Leipzig Center for Mathematical Physics, and scientific member of the International Max Planck Research School "Mathematics in the Sciences".

 Research